Keith Shologan

-Keith Shologan (born November 26, 1985) is a Canadian football defensive tackle for the Montreal Alouettes of the Canadian Football League (CFL).
-He played college football at UCF.
-Shologan has also been a member of the San Diego Chargers, Saskatchewan Roughriders, Ottawa Redblacks and Winnipeg Blue Bombers.
+Keith Shologan (born November 26, 1985) is a Canadian former professional football defensive tackle who played in the Canadian Football League (CFL).
+He played college football for the UCF Knights.
+Shologan was a member of the San Diego Chargers, Saskatchewan Roughriders, Ottawa Redblacks, Winnipeg Blue Bombers, and Montreal Alouettes.

 College career

 Shologan spent four seasons at the University of Central Florida and also started all four years on the Knights' defensive line.
 As a senior in 2007, he recorded 33 tackles and 2.5 sacks.
 His performance earned him All-Conference USA second-team honours.

 Professional career

 San Diego Chargers

-Shologan was considered a top pick in the 2008 CFL Draft and a possible pick of the Edmonton Eskimos along with Dimitri Tsoumpas and Samuel Giguere.
+Shologan was considered a top pick in the 2008 CFL draft and a possible pick of the Edmonton Eskimos along with Dimitri Tsoumpas and Samuel Giguere.
 However Shologan signed with the San Diego Chargers.
 He attended the Chargers training camp; however, he was cut on June 21.

 Saskatchewan Roughriders

 A week after he was cut by San Diego he signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He joined Saskatchewan in week eight after they drafted him with the fourth pick in the 2008 draft.
 He appeared in one game as a backup defensive lineman against the Edmonton Eskimos and recorded two tackles.
 The Roughriders lost Shologan's debut by a score of 27–10.
 During the Roughriders 2009 training camp, Shologan was called a "standout" by head coach Ken Miller, and when told about Miller's comments, Shologan responded by saying "aw shucks".
 On August 16, 2009, Shologan scored his first ever CFL touchdown against the Hamilton Tiger-Cats as a tight end on a 1-yard reception in the end zone from Steven Jyles.
 After the 2010 Grey Cup, Shologan was named the game's Top Canadian for his performance, despite the Roughriders loss to the Montreal Alouettes.